-Develop the Council's

-ability to engage with the

-public through social

-media.

-a

-g

-Work has been underway to audit our social media channels and implement new strategies and tactics to grow our social media channels, which contribute towards the council's ability to engage with the public through social media.
-Since implementing new tactics to our social media strategy at the start of July 2019, we have seen a significant growth in interactions.

-New tactics that have been put in place include:

-- Using different features for specific projects (Facebook Events, Facebook and Twitter Polls, Instagram Stories and Facebook Live etc.) - Strategic planning of content calendar with new posting days/times included. - Adding awareness days/weeks/months ahead of the month for better planning and sourcing content. - Posting on new popular days and times - Polls - Design quote graphics for all Facebook posts that don't have photos for better engagement - Boomerang videos - Live video

-- GREEN Stories

-- Facebook events

-- Trending hashtag on Twitter

-- User generated content

-Being more strategic when we post content on our channels has enabled us to engage with the public at the most popular times and days that people are online which has also contributed to a growth in number of interactions.
+P3.4.4 Develop the Council's Work has been underway to audit our social media channels and implement new strategies and tactics to grow our social media channels, which contribut ability to engage with the to engage with the public through social media.
+Since implementing new tactics to our social media strategy at the start of July 2019, we have seen a significant strategy at the start of July 2019, we have seen a significant strategy at the start of July 2019, we have seen a significant strategy at the start of July 2019, we have seen a significant strategy at the start of July 2019, we have seen a significant strategy at the start of July 2019, we have seen a significant strategy at the start of July 2019, we have seen a significant strategy at the start of July 2019, we have seen a significant strategy at the start of July 2019, we have seen a significant strategy at the start of July 2019, we have seen a significant strategy at the start of July 2019, we have seen a significant strategy at the start of July 2019, we have seen as significant strategy at the start of July 2019, we have seen at significant strategy at the start of July 2019, we have seen at significant strategy at the start of July 2019, we have seen at significant strategy at the start of July 2019, we have seen at significant strategy at the start of July 2019, we have seen at significant strategy at the start of July 2019, we have seen at significant strategy at the start of July 2019, we have seen at significant strategy at the start of July 2019, we have seen at strategy at the start strategy at the public through social media.
+Page 88 New tactics that have been put in place include: • Using different features for specific projects (Facebook Events, Facebook and Twitter Polls, Instagram Stories and Facebook Live etc.) • Strategic planning of content calendar with new posting days/times included. • Adding awareness days/weeks/months ahead of the month for better planning and sourcing content. • Posting on new popular days and times • Polls • Design quote graphics for all Facebook posts that don't have photos for better engagement • Boomerang videos • Live video REEN • Stories • Facebook events • Trending hashtag on Twitter • User generated content Being more strategic when we post content on our channels has enabled us to engage with the public at the most popular times and days that people are a contributed to a growth in number of interactions.
 User generated content on Instagram has proven popular and has increased our interactions with the public in Quarter 2.
-Instagram stories with use of boomerang has worked well and for A-level and GCSE results day with hundreds of people viewing these videos.
-Trending hashtags on twitter has increased reach and engagement such as #Goingtooxford on A-level results week.
+Instagram stories with use of boor for A-level and GCSE results day with hundreds of people viewing these videos.
+Trending hashtags on twitter has increased reach and engagement such as results week.
+Trending hashtag on Twitter User generated content Being more strategic when we post content on our channels has enabled us to engage with the public at the most popular times and days contributed to a growth in number of interactions.
+User generated content on Instagram has proven popular and has increased our interactions with the public in Quarter 2.
+Instagram storie for A-level and GCSE results day with hundreds of people viewing these videos.
+Trending hashtags on twitter has increased reach and engage

-Polls are also proving an effective way of engaging with the public and the latest consultation poll had 400 votes.
-We have also held a live Q&A for the budget consultation with other service areas considering this live debate to engage with the public.